amr080/docs-template/docs/developer/liquidity-pools/api/index.md

 ### trancheId

-Identifier of the tranche of the Centrifuge pool
+Identifier of the tranche of the XFT pool

 ```solidity
 bytes16 public immutable trancheId;